Bydgoszcz Furniture Factory: Interwar period

-After Bydgoszcz returned to the re-created Polish state in 1920, Otto Pfefferkorn, his wife and their youngest son Paul left for Weimar Republic, while their sons Otto Jr. and Karl stayed in order to manage the company.
+After Bydgoszcz returned to the re-created Polish state in 1920, Otto Pfefferkorn, his wife and their youngest son Paul left for Berlin, Germany, while their sons Otto Jr. and Karl stayed to manage the company.
 At the time, the firm was one of the largest furniture factories in Bydgoszcz, albeit owned entirely by German capital.

 High quality and luxurious upholstered furniture were then produced.
 In 1930–1931, a wing of the building on Podolska street was used to manufacture wood veneer furnishing.
 Furthermore, the floors at 12 Dworcowa street were re-organized, with a showroom on the ground and other showrooms on the upper floors divided into fully decorated sets (e.g. with carpets, paintings, crystals, porcelain or curtains): it was a novelty at the time.

 Until the beginning of the 1930s, about 50 people were employed in the company.

 The factory survived the times of the Great Depression, thanks to the launch of the production of radio boxes.
 Those items for the Philips brand were sought after in Warsaw and were later exported to United Kingdom, the Netherlands, Sweden and the Third Reich.
 The company's output increased by 40%, and the employment reached 700 people.

 In 1936, the plant building expanded with the leasing of a former factory of brushes and brushes "Piabama" located at 4 Pestalozziego street; in 1939, the company purchased the plot of the ancient cigar box factory "Mitschka i Spółka" at 89 Toruńska street.
 There, the newly built plant had its own steam engines, generator and water supply.

 The firm used to buy most of the timber wood in the forests around Wejherowo and Złotów; the leather was imported from the Third Reich, while veneer and exotic woods came from France and Nazi Germany.

 During the interwar period, Otto Pfefferkorn's company contracted leading architects and designers of the time (e.g. Piotr Lubiński, Nina Jankowska, Ludwik Paradisal, Henryk Pfefferkorn) who studied at the Faculty of "Interior Study and Equipment" of the Warsaw University of Technology.
 The catalogue was constantly developed and updated, following the changing fashions.
 The products were labelled with suggestive names, such as: